 Street art in America-mura area.

-This is where Osaka really shines!
+This is where Osaka shines!

 Yes, Tokyo has some cool offbeat neighbourhoods as well but with Osaka being much less touristy and the people generally being more ‘down to earth’ the much-quoted ‘vibe’ stands out big time.